Six Late April Questions That Show What May Will Demand From Your Yard

 Mostly water routing and foundations

 Your answers describe water that hangs around foundations, walks, or low lawns.
-Review yard drainage solutions and yard drain installation for how grading, pipe, and catch basins work together.
-If living space already felt damp, read flood management for context on how landscape work supports other repairs.
+Review yard drainage solutions for how grading, pipe, and catch basins work together.
 Gutter cleaning belongs in the same season as downspout checks.
-For maintenance on existing lines, see yard drain repairs and cleaning.
 The article on puddles that linger explains what you are seeing before you book.
+Photos during rain help estimators separate roof water from lawn bowl issues.

 Mostly turf health and rhythm

 Your answers point to wear, color, salt stress, or timing questions on cool season grass.
-Build around lawn fertilization, aeration, weed control, and overseeding as your estimator recommends.
-If irrigation drives the schedule, pair turf visits with irrigation startups and irrigation management.
+Build around lawn care programs your estimator recommends, including fertilization, aeration, weed control, and overseeding where they fit.
+If irrigation drives the schedule, pair turf visits with startup timing from when to turn on sprinklers.
 Summer stress context lives in why lawns brown in heat.
-For a wider prep list, open spring lawn care checklist on this site.

 Mostly patios, walks, and structural outdoor living